MiquelNasarre/FourierS1/README.md

 All of the widgets found on the menu bar are self designed, you can find them in the resources.
 Most of them have their own class and interactions.
-This is the only program with such features since the 3D program uses the *imGui* functions for all the widgets.
+This is the only program with such features since the 3D program uses the [imGui](https://github.com/ocornut/imgui) functions for all the widgets.

 For the Fourier series it has a class named *iFourier* which is used to handle most of the computations regarding the coefficients, as well as the plotting and rendering of the functions.

-Also I would like to remark the use of the *Complex* struct, that later would be implemented in the [Math Library](https://github.com/MiquelNasarre/Math) used to do all calculations on the 3D program.
+Also I would like to remark the use of the *Complex struct* for all the complex number operations, that later would be implemented in the [Math Library](https://github.com/MiquelNasarre/Math), which is used to do all calculations on the 3D program.

 ## Features and Math Involved
 As mentioned before the main goal of this program is to showcase how the Fourier series work and implement